hoangtk0100/stauvise/README.md

     make dbschema
     ```

-- Create a new db migration:
+- Create a new DB migration:

     ```bash
     make new_migration name=<migration_name>